Function-Correcting Codes for Insertion-Deletion Channel: Maximum Run-Length Function

 \end{proof}

-\begin{remark} The above bound is tight; that is, for any integers $i, j$ with $0 < j < i \leq k$, there exist binary vectors $x$ and $y$ of length $k$ with $r_{\max}(x) = i$ and $r_{\max}(y) = j$ for which equality is achieved. \end{remark} The following example shows that the bound in Lemma \ref{function_dis_lower} is tight.
+\begin{remark} The bound in Lemma~\ref{function_dis_lower} is tight.
+For any integers $i, j$ with $0 < j < i \leq k$, there exist binary vectors $x$ and $y$ of length $k$ with $r_{\max}(x) = i$ and $r_{\max}(y) = j$ for which equality is achieved. \end{remark} The following example shows that the bound in Lemma~\ref{function_dis_lower} is tight.